‘B&B’ Recap For Tuesday, May 7: Sally Moves Out After Wyatt Blasts Her About Honesty

 Brooke (Katherine Kelly Lang) and Ridge (Thorsten Kaye) spent a little quality time together.
 After kissing, they talked about their children.
 Brooke was outraged when she learned that Ridge was not against Thomas and Hope making a life with Douglas.
 She wanted to know if everyone had forgotten that Hope and Liam are married, per She Knows Soaps.
 Ridge told Brooke that he didn’t want them to be like his mother who meddled in her children’s love lives.
 The couple embraced.

 Hope told Thomas that the ring was beautiful but nothing could ever come from it.
-She told Thomas that he wanted a mother for Douglas and she understood that.
+She told Thomas that he wanted a mother for Douglas, and she understood that.
 Thomas interjected and said that he loved Hope as much as he loved her when he first proposed to her.
 Hope promised to be there for him and Douglas but reiterated that she was married.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.